-Association between gene polymorphism in programmed cell death 1 (PD1.1) and susceptibility for rheumatoid arthritis in an Iraqi patients?
-Case control study.
+Association between gene polymorphism of protein tyrosin phosphatase non receptor type 22(PTPN22) and susceptibility for rheumatoid arthritis in an Iraqi population.

 journal of kerbala university,

-Programmed cell death-1 (PDCD1) gene is a negative regulator of T-cell to maintain peripheral tolerance and is a key molecule in the development of autoimmune diseases.
-Although gene polymorphism in PDCD1 was reported to be associated with rheumatoid arthritis (RA), replication studies later on showed conflicting results.
-This study aimed to determine whether SNP PD1.1 in PDCD1 gene is associated with susceptibility for RA.
-Methods: Clinical diagnosis of the RA patients was confirmed by the Rheumatology Center of Al Sadder Medical Teaching Hospital in Al-Najaf Al-Ashraf city.
-Genomic DNA was extracted from the whole blood samples using commercial kit (FavorPrep™ Blood Genomic DNA Extraction Mini Kit).
-Programmed cell death-1 (PD1.1 G/A SNP) genotyping was done using polymerase chain reaction-restriction fragment length polymorphism (PCR-RFLP) method to 60 RA patients and 70 non-autoimmune control group.
+The gene protein tyrosine phosphatase non-receptor type 22 (PTPN22), a negative regulator of T-cell activation and the polymorphism is a single nucleotide polymorphism (SNP) and is a C → T substitution (rs2476601) at nucleotide position 1858 that leads to a tryptophan (W) for arginine(R) transition at codon 620 and this lead to many autoimmune disease like RA.
+The rheumatoid arthritis patients were diagnosed by physicians of rheumatology in the Rheumatology Center of Al Sadder Medical Teaching Hospital in Al-Najaf Al-Ashraf city.
+Genomic DNA was extracted from the whole blood samples of patients and controls and by using commercial kit (FavorPrep™ Blood Genomic DNA Extraction Mini Kit).
+(PTPN22 C1858T SNP) genotyping was done using polymerase chain reaction-restriction fragment length polymorphism (PCR-RFLP) method to all participants in this study (60 RA patients and 36 non-autoimmune control group).
 The genotype and allele frequencies of these SNP were analyzed by statistical tests.
-Results: There were no significant differences in alleles and genotypes of PD1.1 SNP in PDCD-1 gene between RA cases and control group.
-Conclusions: PD-1.1 polymorphism in the PDCD1 gene was not associated neither with susceptibility for RA nor with clinical course in rheumatoid arthritis patients (at least in an Iraqi population particularly in AL-Najaf city).
+There were no significant differences in alleles and genotypes of PTPN22 SNP between RA cases and control group.
+Patients with PTPN22 CT genotype are more susceptible to infection with rheumatoid arthritis.